 My goal is to slowly reach a niche set of readers with a similar bent of mind, who yearn for places that don’t come with Instagram hashtags or google searches, seek to pursue the unconventional in life, and are genuinely curious about the world beyond what can be depicted in a pretty photo.

-Upcoming stories on Journeys:
+Sample stories on Journeys:

 I’m excited to share that I’ve already penned down the first four “Journeys” – to be delivered to you weekly.
 These aren’t stories that you’ll find in my book or on this blog.